mobilepadawan/mobilepadawan/README.md

 - 👋 Hi, I’m @mobilepadawan
 - 👀 Vanilla JavaScript is an extension of me.
-Also the Progressive Web Apps, the mobile software development and the engineering of web browser's engine.
+Also the Progressive Web Apps, the mobile software development and the engineering of web browser engines.

 - 🌱 I’m currently learning nothing at all and also a tons of things.
+I teach JavaScript, Backend with Node JS and SQL in a couple of coding schools, in a University, and also in a Technical Terciary School.

+- 📆 Since 2022 I'm coordinating a Diploma Degree in a Public University for some cities in Argentina whom are deploying this University Diploma in Frontend Web and Backend with Node.js.
+My role here is to guide the proffessor and tutor teams and provide them content and exercises to teach coding.

+- I continue to improve my skills by developing technical content for many EdTech companies.
+To write and to teach are helping me to learn new things at a time.

-I teach JavaScript fulltime in a couple of coding schools, a University, and also in a Terciary School.
-And every six-week-period I digg what's new in JS according to every new Blink Engine version.
+- And every six-week-period I digg what's new in JS according to every new Blink Engine version.

-- 💞️ I’m looking to collaborate on teaching areas.
-I love to teach and I love the PWA ecosystem: Also the Technical Writing is my passion and it was my job for almost six years.

 - 📫 You can reach me on Linkedin or here, of course.
 And in my personal website at www.ferpro.online you will find out some ways to contacting me.